Estimated reading time: 14 minutes

 However, banks in Greece have been subject to scandals due to mis-selling home loans, so it isn’t always easy to find a mortgage as a foreign national.

-Many lenders have stopped offering new products, but another option is to look at British mortgage lenders with an EU presence or banks that provide expat mortgages designed to help UK nationals invest in overseas property.
+Many lenders have stopped offering new products, but looking at British mortgage lenders with an EU presence or banks that provide expat mortgages designed to help UK nationals invest in overseas property is another option.

-When looking at becoming an expat or just buying a home abroad, questions pile up.
+Questions pile up when looking at becoming an expat or just buying a home abroad.
 Here is a list of the most common questions when considering buying a property or home in Greece.

 Where are the best places to buy property in Greece?